 For something a little less messy than a cupcake and easier to transport than ice cream, pick up a selection of fancy French macarons.
 Ula Cafe has a rotating list of flavors, including classics raspberry and vanilla bean, and creative combos like mojito, honey lavender, and green tea matcha.

-Rose Lemonade Macarons, We Are Not Martha
+DIY: Rose Lemonade Macarons, We Are Not Martha

 Fabulous food blogger and entertainer Sues Anderson is always coming up with tasty dessert and drink combos.
 Adapting a Martha Stewart recipe (natch), Sues makes this refreshing, summery take on a tried-and-true classic.